 Which Mobile Food Business Is Right for You?

 The food truck industry is the fastest growing sector of the larger foodservice industry, so it’s no secret that food trucks are taking the nation by storm.
 Their popularity has grown so rapidly that several cities are known for their food truck scene.
-With the food truck market estimated to reach $996 million by the end of 2020, you may be interested in joining this thriving industry.
+With the food truck market estimated to reach $1.1 billion in 2022, you may be interested in joining this thriving industry.

 Before you do, you may want to ask yourself if a food truck is right for you or if there is a better mobile food business model that would better suit your business.
 We set out to compare food trucks, food trailers, and food carts to help you determine which vehicle would be best for your mobile kitchen endeavors.